madisonbikes/bikeweek2020/data/events.md

 - Sponsored by [Love to Ride Madison](https://www.lovetoride.net/madison?locale=en-US)

 Cycle September brings the National Bike Challenge to a close.
 Your rides will help your club/group continue to climb the leaderboard and finish the NBC on a high note.
 For September you can also take part with your workplace and compete against others worldwide.
+If you want to show your support for Madison Bikes, join the [Madison Bikes group on Love to Ride](https://www.lovetoride.net/madison/groups/2597?locale=en-US)